i.

 A series of small private experiments, clothes, music, opinions, accents, that you try, abandon, try again.
 None of them performed for an audience of three hundred classmates.

-The pitch rests on something most parents already know in their bones.
+Most parents already know this in their bones.
 One family standing alone against the year-six WhatsApp group feels mad.
 Three families switching in the same fortnight feels reasonable.
-That is the entire trick.
-Knock is the phone we'd choose, the conversation written for you, and the friend-network briefing that makes three families easier than one.
+That is the whole trick.

-Every family we have spoken to says the same thing.
 They thought the hard bit was choosing the phone.
 The hard bit was the kitchen-table conversation the night before they handed it over.
-We did not have the script for that conversation.
-So we wrote one.
+There was no script for that conversation.
+So we wrote one, from the public position of UK parent campaigns who had already had it.

 It is one page.
 Read it through twice.
 Pick a Saturday evening when neither of you is tired.
 Stop talking when they have heard you out.
 Twenty minutes is enough.